On the Maximum Achievable Sum-rate of the RIS-aided MIMO Broadcast Channel: Proposed Optimization Methods

 We remark that the RIS phase shifts are on the unit circle in the complex plane, which is a manifold.
 This suggests the possibility of using the Riemann gradient for the RIS phase shift optimization, as was done in some previous publications (e.g., \cite{yu2019miso}).
 More specifically, the Riemann gradient is given~by

 which is obtained by projecting the Euclidean gradient $\nabla_{\boldsymbol{\theta}}f\bigl(\boldsymbol{\theta},\bar{\mathbf{S}})$ onto the tangent space of the complex unit circle.
-However, our numerical experiments have shown that the use of the Riemann gradient method has no advantage over that of the Euclidean gradient.
-Therefore, we adopt the Euclidean gradient throughout the paper.
+However, our numerical experiments have shown that the use of the Riemann gradient method has no advantage over the Euclidean gradient.
+Therefore, we adopt the Euclidean gradient throughout this paper.